ajoubert/advent-of-code/README.md

 ## Setup

-Each year is in a separate folder, with a `README.md` file describing the language chosen and the setup required to run the code.
+Each year lives in its own top-level folder, with a `README.md` file describing the language chosen and the setup required to run the code.

 Within each year, each day is in a separate folder, with a `README.md` file describing the challenge.
 Files containing the inputs are present within the 'inputs' folder of each day and are named 'part1.txt' and 'part2.txt'.
+A `template` folder is also available to easily scaffold new days.

 Each day also includes a `shell.nix` file which allows to use Nix to include all required dependencies.